LightArrowsEXE/moon_blog/_posts/2019-09-12-generalists-and-specialists-in-FGO.md

 ---
 layout: post
-title:  "Generalists, Specialists, and the Hybrid Servants"
+title:  "Generalists, Specialists, and the Ones Inbetween"
 date:   2019-09-04
-excerpt: "Every Servant has their role, but when do you decide what roles need fulfilling?"
+excerpt: "Every Servant has their role, but when do you decide who has to fulfill what role?"
 tag:
 - Fate/Grand Order
 - Gaming